knative/specs/specs/eventing/data-plane.md

 Senders MAY probe the recipient with an
-[HTTP OPTIONS request](https://tools.ietf.org/html/rfc7231#section-4.3.7); if implemented, the recipent MUST indicate support for the POST verb using the [`Allow` header](https://tools.ietf.org/html/rfc7231#section-7.4.1).
+[HTTP OPTIONS request](https://tools.ietf.org/html/rfc7231#section-4.3.7); if implemented, the recipient MUST indicate support for the POST verb using the [`Allow` header](https://tools.ietf.org/html/rfc7231#section-7.4.1).
 Senders which receive an error when probing with HTTP OPTIONS SHOULD proceed using the HTTP POST mechanism.